-When Chuck finally got to start speaking his own language (or any language at all beyond primal grunts and evil laughter), people found that he wasn’t really that great an actor.
+When Chuck finally got to speak his own language (or any language at all beyond primal grunts and evil laughter), people found that he wasn’t really that great of an actor.
 What did they expect?
 It’s not like he was actor.
-How good at karate are your average actors?
 Luckily, scripts rarely demanded more from Chuck than his poor man’s Clint Eastwood, and when they did, he was wooden but certainly not the worst performer in the world.
 Not that it mattered.
 People weren’t lining up to see Force of One in hopes of catching some really heart-wrenching scenes of Chuck Norris emoting all over the place.
-They were, however, hoping for heart-wrenching scenes in the most literal sense.
-In that category, Norris always delivered.
+They were hoping for heart-wrenching scenes in the most literal sense.
+In that category, Norris usually delivered.
 Throughout the 1970s, Norris’ fame and onscreen body count grew rapidly.
 His specialty was the “man of peace driven to extreme measures by evil people,” his days as a cackling villain long behind him.
 Norris’ characters were always noble, humble, and generally fond of cowboy garb.

 The one problem aside from his limited acting range was the limited writing range of whoever was dreaming up those movies.
 Pretty much every one of them entails Chuck beating up a bunch of small-town thugs or international drug lords employing small-town thugs.
 Rarely did he face off against other martial artists, which I guess is realistic (how many fights have you seen that bust out into fully choreographed kungfu fights?) but not all that interesting to watch.
 Uneven pacing and cliché scripts only helped to muddy the waters, keeping most of Chuck’s films in the “not good but still enjoyable” range until the 1990s, when he dropped the “but still enjoyable” aspect of his work.

-One of the women at the terrorist training camp decides this is all a little much, and makes a hasty retreat, eventually coming into contact with Scott (Norris), who has been busy playing games with some rich chick while his best friend grumbles and Lee Van Cleef drifts in and out of the film in an attempt to spur Chuck’s character to action or possibly just collect a paycheck.
-You’d say that Van Cleef was slumming it in b-movie action realm if his filmography wasn’t so full of shame.
-Given that he would later go on to star in the abysmal Master Ninja television series, it’s safe to say that this movie is the pinnacle of all things Lee Van Cleef has done involving ninjas.
-Eventually, the reformed terrorist chick shows her boobs to Chuck Norris and he finally gets off his peace-lovin’ ass track down Sakura’s ninja camp.
-The terrorist chick shoots stuff, Lee Van Cleef gets to blow things up, and Chuck Norris has to fight his way through a maze filled with ninja henchmen before facing off against the final ninja henchman (who insists on wearing an elaborate get-up and metal mask even though the training facility is in the middle of the desert in Mexico) and, ultimately, his estranged blood brother.
+One of the women at the terrorist training camp decides this is all a little much, and makes a hasty retreat, eventually coming into contact with Scott, who has been busy playing games with some rich chick while Lee Van Cleef drifts in and out of the film in an attempt to spur Chuck’s character to action or possibly just collect a paycheck.
+Eventually, the reformed terrorist shows her boobs to Chuck Norris and he finally gets off his peace-lovin’ ass and tracks down Sakura’s Ninja camp.
+The reformed terrorist shoots stuff, Lee Van Cleef gets to blow things up, and Chuck Norris has to fight his way through a maze filled with Ninja henchmen before facing off against the final Ninja henchman (who insists on wearing an elaborate get-up and metal mask even though the training facility is in the middle of the desert in Mexico) and, ultimately, his estranged blood brother.

 Problems aside, The Octagon really isn’t such a bad film.
 It was the first out of the ninja gate, even if Enter the Ninja was more popular, so it gets points for being historically important in that regard (or however historically important low-budget B-movie action films can be).
 It’s certainly better than vast many ninja films that would be released throughout the 1980s, sitting at the top of the heap alongside the likes of Enter the Ninja, Revenge of the Ninja, and Pray for Death.
 Granted, that’s not an especially tall heap, but it’s better than nothing.
 If you’re looking for wild ninja action and people disappearing into puffs of purple smoke, your better off with a film like Ninja Hunters.
-If, however, you appreciate decent low-budget 1970s action films, The Octagon has a lot of fun to offer despite the stop and go pacing and low production values.
-I’m much happier with a low key film like this than I am overblown, special effects laden crap like we see today.
-Call me a cranky old redneck with no taste, but I’d much rather see Chuck Norris beating up ninjas in some sandy courtyard than I would ever watch Jet Li do cgi-fu and “bullet time” effects.
+If, however, you appreciate decent low-budget 1970s action films, The Octagon has a lot of fun to offer.